New Law Allows Creditors to Invade Arizona Homestead Protection

 This change in the law will most certainly lead to a significant increase in bankruptcy filings in order to eliminate the judgment liens on homestead property.

-The bill amendments allow the judgment creditor to invade the homestead proceeds in the case of a refinance.
+The Toma amendments to the bill allow the judgmentcreditor to invade the equity “homestead exemption” in the case of a refinance.

 The bill and its amendments negatively affect other creditors.

 By allowing a judgment to retroactively attach to a homestead, the new law wreaks havoc on the law of priorities for secured and unsecured creditors.
 There is some language in the bill that helps preserve priority for secured debts prior to the effective date of the law, but that does not apply to all new secured debts after January 1, 2022.
 This is going to dramatically affect the junior lending market and cause chaos on the title industry.

 The provision to increase the homestead exemption to $250,000 is long overdue and a welcome change.
 However, converting judgments into automatic liens that attach to a person’s homestead, significantly weakens the homestead protections granted all Arizonans.

 Retroactively granting lien rights to judgment creditors will be the foundation for a significant amount of litigation in both Arizona courts and federal courts, including the Arizona bankruptcy court.
 Giving judgment creditors greater rights to a homeowner’s equity upon refinance completely defeats the purpose of the homestead exemption.

 Courts have repeatedly found that the legislative purpose of the homestead exemption statutes is to allow the family to prevent judgment creditors from taking the family home.